naseebafaiza/naseebafaiza.github.io/README.md

 ## 👩‍💼 Technical Experience
 ### Cisco Meraki, Chicago, Illinois
 - **Position:** Full-Stack Software Engineer Intern (May 2023 – Aug 2023)
-  - Developed a dashboard for Meraki Vision cameras, conducted statistical analysis, and analyzed large datasets.
+  - I developed a dashboard for Meraki Vision cameras, conducted statistical analysis, and analyzed large datasets.
+I also implemented debugging features on Meraki Vision cameras.
+During my time with Meraki, I was able to learn a lot about firmware development, embedded systems programming, and video streaming technology!

 ### IBM, Poughkeepsie, New York
 - **Position:** Client-Facing Software Engineer Intern/Co-op (May 2022 – Dec 2022)
-  - Created WebIPCS, a modern web application for debugging and modernizing legacy applications to support z/OS mainframes.
+  - I developed WebIPCS, a modern web application for debugging and modernizing legacy applications to support z/OS mainframes.
+I also created a support web-application which served as a "playlist" for z/OS debugging commmands.

+---
-## 👩‍🏫 Mentorship Experience
+## 👩‍🏫 Mentorship/Education Experience

 ### Project STEM – Curriculum & Teaching Assistant
 _Feb 2022 – June 2022 | Remote_
-- Instructed 40 AP Computer Science students, providing online forum support, preparing exam questions, and offering mentorship.
+- I instructed 40 AP Computer Science students, providing online forum support, preparing exam questions, and offering mentorship.
-- Collaborated with teachers in lesson planning and reconfigured coding questions to uphold academic integrity.
+- I collaborated with teachers in lesson planning and reconfigured coding questions to uphold academic integrity.

 ### Women in Computer Science (WiCS) Mentor
 _Aug 2022 – Present | Stony Brook University_
-- Offer guidance and resources to mentees to facilitate their academic and professional development in the tech industry.
+- I offer guidance and resources to mentees to facilitate their academic and professional development in the tech industry.
-- Maintain ongoing communication with mentees, ensuring their success and organizing events with industry experts.
+- I maintain ongoing communication with mentees, ensuring their success and organizing events with industry experts.

 ### Undergraduate Teaching Assistant – Applied Linear Algebra
 _Aug 2021 – Dec 2021 | Stony Brook University_
-- Assisted Professor Hyunkyung Lim with grading and proctoring for a class of over 180 students.
+- I assisted Professor Hyunkyung Lim with grading and proctoring for a class of over 180 students.
-- Conducted recitations and provided weekly office hours to assist students with course material.
+- I conducted recitations and provided weekly office hours to assist students with course material.

 ### Undergraduate Teaching Assistant – Survey of Probability & Statistics
 _Aug 2022 – Dec 2022 | Stony Brook University_
-- Supported Professor Yan Yu with grading and proctoring in-person tests for a class of over 150 students.
+- I supported Professor Yan Yu with grading and proctoring in-person tests for a class of over 150 students.
-- Held weekly office hours and assisted students through email correspondence.
+- I held weekly office hours and assisted students through email correspondence.

----

 ---
 ## 📞 Contact Information